 \section{System Model}

-We consider the discrete time system depicted in Fig. \ref{fig:SystemModel}, in which each $t$ represents one time slot (TS) of duration $d$ seconds, for $1 \leq t \leq N$, where $N$ is the time horizon of interest.
+We consider the discrete time system depicted in Fig. \ref{fig:SystemModel}, where $t$ represents one time slot (TS) of duration $D$ seconds, for $1 \leq t \leq N$, where $N$ is the time horizon of interest.
 For TS $t$, the user load, i.e., the total power requested by all the household appliances within TS $t$, is denoted by $U_t \in \mathcal{U}$, while the grid load is $G_t \in \mathcal{G}$.
 We remark that the TSs in our model correspond to time instants when the electricity is actually requested by the user and drawn from the grid, rather than the typically longer sampling interval used for sending SM measurements to the UP.
-We assume that the SM measures and records the output power values at each TS; this is because our aim is to protect consumers' privacy not only from the UP, but also from the DSO or any other attacker that may deploy a sensor on the consumer's power line recording the electricity consumption in almost real-time.
-An RB of capacity $B_{\max}$ is installed at the user's premises, which is used both to filter the user load in order to provide privacy, and to shift energy intake from the grid to minimize the cost.
+We assume that the SM measures and records the output power values at each TS because our aim is to protect consumers' privacy not only from the UP, but also from the DSO or any other attacker that may deploy a sensor on the consumer's power line recording the electricity consumption in almost real-time.
+An RB of capacity $B_{\max}$ is installed at the user's premises, which is used to both filter the user load to provide privacy, and to shift energy intake from the grid to minimize electricity costs.
 The EMU computes the amount of energy to draw from the grid, $G_t$, and to exchange with the RB, $U_t - G_t$.
 Let $B_t\in [0, B_{\max}]$ denote the amount of energy in the RB at the end of TS $t$, and we set $B_0=0$.
 The RB is charging if $G_t-U_t \geq 0$, and discharging otherwise.
-We assume that the user's electricity consumption and electricity price are known for a horizon of $H_F$ TSs beyond the current TS, naming $H_F$ as the \textit{prediction horizon}.
-Additionally, we assume that the EMU has memory about the past $H_P$ TSs, which we call the \textit{past horizon}.
-At each TS $t$, the EMU computes an EMP for the following $H_F$ TSs, using its knowledge of the user load within the prediction horizon, and the user and grid loads, and the RB level of energy within the past horizon.
+The user's electricity consumption and the electricity price are assumed to be known for $H_F$ TSs beyond the current TS, naming $H_F$ as the \textit{prediction horizon}.
+Additionally, we assume that the EMU keeps memory about the past $H_P$ TSs, which we call the \textit{past horizon}.
+At each TS $t$, the EMU computes an EMP for the following $H_F$ TSs, using its knowledge of $U_t$ and the electricity cost within the prediction horizon, and its knowledge of the user load, grid load, and the RB level of energy within the past horizon.

 Instead of the LHM scenario, where full information about a consumer's future energy consumption is assumed to be known over the whole time period of interest, in this paper, we consider a more realistic scenario and assume that only partial knowledge of the consumer's future energy consumption is available to the EMU.
 The SHM assumption is motivated by the difficulty in obtaining reliable longer term predictions of a consumer's energy consumption.